12121-2121230/Rofcoder/README.md

 * **Integrated Directory Explorer:** Keep track of your system folders and project paths directly from the UI panel.

 [With the web feature, do not download malware.
-This needs PyInstaller, Python and MinGW to work.]
+This needs PyInstaller, Python and MinGW to work.
+Move Rofcoder.exe into the internal folder, and copy python's 3.x .dll right into Rofcoder's folder]

 To install, Go to Dist on my releases.
 Not Build.